Mid-Lower Face and Neck Lift

 What is a mid-lower face and neck lift and why is it done?

 Aging can cause sagging of your cheeks, making you appear older and tired.
-A mid-face lift is a surgery which helps to overcome this loose skin, lifting your cheeks and providing fullness to your eyes and face.
+A mid-face lift is a surgery which helps to overcome this loose skin, lifting your cheeks and neck and providing fullness to your eyes and face.

-How is a mid-face lift surgery performed?
+How is a mid-lower face and neck lift surgery performed?

 What happens in the postoperative period?

 Immediate results can be seen after the surgery.
 Your face and neck swelling, cheek pads may seem “overcorrected” at first but will settle into its natural position with healing and time.
 You can normally return to your regular activities about 2-4 week after the surgery.
 Your sutures will be removed in 1-2 weeks.

 Are there any risks associated with this procedure?

 Cosmetic surgical procedure is a formal risky surgical operation